-3.5 Instrument combinations
+2.5 Instrument combinations

 Dichroics allow IFS and IRDIS to take data in parallel.
-One dichroic setting (used for the IRDIFS_EXT mode) allows IFS observations in the Y-H range, and IRDIS observations in K at somewhat reduced performance.
-In particular, the best coronagraphic performance for IRDIS is not guaranteed in this mode.
+One dichroic setting (used in the IRDIFS_EXT mode) allows IFS observations in the Y-H range, and IRDIS observations in K at somewhat reduced performance (particularly coronagraphic).

-Another dichroic (used for the IRDIFS mode) allows IFS observations in Y-J range, and IRDIS observations in the H band with uncompromised performance.
+Another setting (used in the IRDIFS mode) allows IFS observations in Y-J range, and IRDIS observations in the H band with optimum performance.